Skip to content

 AWS user policies

-The policies described here are supersets of the required permissions to create clusters.
-If you know what you are doing you can remove permissions as you feel fit.
-To make the policies, open the IAM page, select Policies on the left, and Create Policy, then select the JSON editor.
+The policies described here are supersets of the required permissions; trim them down as needed.
+To create the policies, open the IAM page, select Policies on the left, click Create Policy, and select the JSON editor.
 Copy and paste the policy found here.
-Unless you plan to use AWS secrets, you must remove the final section from the JSON.
+Unless AWS Secrets Manager is in use, remove the final section from the JSON:

 {